TylerEvans-hash/social-media-startup/README.md

 # The Social Media Startup

 ## Purpose
-This project is to show my knowledge and understanding of making an application that is deployed to Heroku with MongoDB Atlas.
+This project is to show my knowledge and understanding of creating a back-end for a social media application using MongoDB Atlas and Mongoose (ODM).
 This API is to be used for a social media app that allows users to share their thoughts, react to friends posts, and create a friends list.

 ## Goals for the Project ( User Story )